TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 What is a Professional Attorney or Deputy?

-A professional attorney or deputy is a regulated professional, such as a solicitor, social worker, occupational therapist, psychologist or registered nurse.
+A professional attorney or deputy is a regulated professional, such as a solicitor, social worker, occupational therapist, psychologist or registered nurse acting in a formal role.

-All our professional attorneys and deputies are qualified senior consultants with over 10 years of post-qualifying experience, and have undertaken an advanced or postgraduate qualification in health and care, or have extensive leadership or management experience in the NHS or Social Services.
+All our professional attorneys and deputies are qualified and regulated professionals with over 10 years of post-qualifying experience in the NHS or Social Service.
+All our attorneys and deputies have undertaken advanced or postgraduate qualifications.

 Frequently Asked Questions (FAQs)

-You would select us to act as your Professional Attorney under a Lasting Power of Attorney, and we will agree to act on your behalf for life.
+You would select us to act as your Professional Attorney (or Replacement Attorney) under a Lasting Power of Attorney for Health and Welfare, and we will agree to act on your behalf for life.
 Our Care Consultants can support you later in life, looking after your health, welfare and safety.
-We do this with care, compassion and a commitment to help you.
-We'll make care and health decisions on your behalf when you're unable to act for yourself, and we'll monitor and ensure the care and support is meeting your health, welfare and care needs.
-Before we act, we'll get to know you over several meetings and build a detailed profile of your life, wishes, opinions, values and views.
-We keep this secure on our secure care records system.
-You can also access this system for a small licensing fee.
-We'll work together to ensure your needs, wishes, and views are always accurately represented, and when the time comes to make a decision, we'll step into your shoes as far as possible and make the decision in your best interest.
+We do this with care, compassion and a commitment to help you by making the right decisions at the right time.
+We'll make care and health decisions on your behalf when you're unable to act for yourself, and we will regularly monitor your health, welfare, and care needs.

 Why would I need a Professional Attorney or Deputy?